 Read on to get the real 411 on student loans for study abroad, so you can hurry up and get out the door and ready for the educational experience of a lifetime.

-Taking the plunge to pack up and study abroad is a decision that will continue to pay dividends long after you return to your home country.
+Taking the plunge to pack up and study abroad is a decision that will continue to pay dividends long after you return to your home country — with or without study abroad loans.
 In a survey conducted by IES Abroad, alumni study abroad students strongly believe that their experiences abroad led them on a path of self-discovery and continued to impact them long after their program concluded.
 This is far from the only key finding of the survey, however; other important findings include:

 - Personal Development – Ninety-seven percent said getting an international education was a catalyst for maturity, 96 percent said it increased their confidence, and 95 percent said it had a lasting affect on their view of the world.